enterpriseDomain/ClassMaker/README.md

-ClassSupplier
+ClasSupplier
 ===========

-ClassSupplier is a Java library for creating the code that is immediately available to invoke.
-That is created according to a blueprint model of EMF metamodel and is loaded in runtime by the OSGi framework.
+ClasSupplier is a Java library for creating the code that is available to invoke in-place, with achieving such behavour through the actual generation and loading (synchroniously or TBD asynchroniously) of native Java code.
+I am planning to add to API the ability to extend the generation template to mean more complicated behavour behind the model's set of classes.

+It is also will be possible to switch from EMF's Ecore to your own supplied self-reflective or non-self-reflective meta-model, and switch the deployment and loading facility from OSGi to, for instance, JEE container.

 Usage example: